PeterSurda/pam-email/README.md

+# pam-email
 This is a pam module for email authentication.
+It emails a token to the user and expects the same token on a prompt

+# Description

 If you use it, it will send an email with a randomly generated token and expects you to type it upon the prompt.
 The token is specific to a prompt and